aruba/aruba-ansible-modules/module_documentation/aruba_clearpass/arubaclearpass_config.md

         description: Access token used to authenticate API calls
         required: false
     client_id:
-        description: Username used to login to the Mobility Master
+        description: API client ID used to retrieve access tokens
         required: false
     client_secret:
-        description: Password used to login to the Mobility Master
+        description: API Client secret used to retrieve access tokens
         required: false
     data:
         description: Dictionnary respresenting data to be sent with the request